 Sand and bags are available at two locations in the City of Folsom.
 One location is next to City Hall, BEHIND the Senior Arts & Cultural Center (48 Natoma Street) and the other location is behind Fire Station 36 at 9700 Oak Avenue Parkway.

-You can leave a detailed message on the Code Enforcement extension at 355-7316.
+You can leave a detailed message on the Fire Safety line at 916-962-9780.
 The owner of the property will then receive a notice to comply with code requirements.
 After an alloted time, if the owner does not comply, the weeds will be abated by a contractor and the owner will be liable to reimburse the City for the associated costs.

 Click the link below for a Fire Code Permit Application form.
 The completed form and applicable fees can be submitted at our administrative offices at City Hall - 50 Natoma Street - 2nd Floor, Folsom 95630.